cleverhandle1/bipolar/README.md

 # bipolar
+## purpose
+the purpose of this project is to create an infinitly scaleable job worker infrastructure with a focus on offensive security tasks, such as port scanning and grabbing pages. tasks are extremly easy to modify or create from scrath. most connections are made via tor socks proxy running on localhost on the worker.

+current list of precoded tasks:
+* bipolar.http_get (pulls a page and returns the contents)
+* bipolar.net_explode (takes a cidr address and returns an ip list)
+* bipolar.proxy_check_socks (checks a host and port for socks proxies)
+* bipolar.scan_hydra (start hydra scan against a host)
+* bipolar.scan_nmap (start an nmap scan against a host)
+* bipolar.sd_get_honeyscore
+* bipolar.sd_get_host
+* bipolar.sd_get_ip_details
+* bipolar.sd_get_ips
+* bipolar.sd_get_search
+* bipolar.sqli_check

+job workers connect to redis (required), host creating jobs runs elasticsearch for job output (optional but highly recommended), jobs are distributed equally across multiple workers, tasks are executed and, if enabled, tor is used.

 ## preqreq
 * proxychains in worker path
+* tor proxy running on localhost:9050
-* redis installed and running somewhere
+* redis installed and running somewhere, redis password required, you're welcome
-* elasticsearch installed (for output of some jobs)
+* elasticsearch installed locally to the job queuer (for output of some jobs)
-* shodan api key, it's used by the worker.  it's free, go get one.
+* shodan api key, it's used by the worker.  it's free, go get one
 ## installation
 ```git clone https://github.com/cleverhandle1/bipolar.git
 cd bipolar